Webinar | Nestlé and Arla are leading GLP-1 food innovation. Is your R&D keeping up? Register Now

 The Path Ahead

-Market research from Mordor Intelligence indicates that the Asia Pacific region will be the top market with the highest demand for bio-based detergent products, followed by the rest of the world.
-Aside from residential customers, the manufacturing and transportation sectors from China, India, and other countries from the APAC region are experimenting with adopting newer, bio-based cleaning solutions.
-This segment can expand at the fastest CAGR due to increased industrialization activities in the coming years.
+Market research from Mordor Intelligence indicates that the Asia Pacific region will be the largest market for bio-based detergent products, followed by the rest of the world.
+Aside from residential customers, the manufacturing and transportation sectors in China, India, and other APAC countries are experimenting with newer, bio-based cleaning solutions.
+This segment is expected to expand at the fastest CAGR due to increased industrialization in the coming years.

-In addition to bio-based detergents, waterless cosmetics are well on their way to becoming a multi-billion dollar trend in 2024 and beyond.
+In addition to bio-based detergents, waterless cosmetics are well on their way to becoming a multi-billion-dollar trend in 2026 and beyond.

 Read the full report to find out more.